ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * If the POST request does not include the "updated_rights" parameter, the access token in question is the first one in a token series.
 Consequently, the RS processes the request and the access token therein like it would when receiving the request from C and according to the specific profile of ACE used.

 * If the POST request includes the "updated_rights" parameter encoding a specific value, the access token in question is not the first one in a token series, i.e., it is meant to dynamically update the access rights of C, while preserving the same secure communication association that is shared between C and the RS.
-The POST request and its processing at the RS in this case is defined in {{sec-updated_rights}}.
+The POST request and its processing at the RS in this case are defined in {{sec-updated_rights}}.

 # New Parameters # {#sec-parameters}